biezhihua/biezhihua/README.md

 ### Hi there!

 I'm biezhihua.
-I love to create something interesting. 👋
+I love to create some interesting. 👋

 My ID is **biezhihua**.